RaspberryProgramming/LongerDays_LC/README.md

+# DISCLAIMER
+I am abandoning this repository as I found one that works better.
+See https://thunderstore.io/c/lethal-company/p/IsCoffeeTho/LethalDays/

 # LongerDays_LC
 A mod for Lethal Company which extends the length of each day.
 You can change the length for each day by updating the config file generated after the first initial run.